sirjust/DarkChess/README.md

 This process goes through each card until all have been moved

 ##### **Use a card**
 Play and use a card objects are two different things.
 To play a card object the player has only to move the card object to a specific position.
-To use a card object the player has also to select the right tiles and on the tiles has to be a object which can be detected e.g a other character object.
+To use a card object the player has also to select the right tiles and on the tiles has to be a object which can be [detected](#objectDetection) e.g a other character object.

--> AllSkills() mit einbringen und auch detecting system verwenden

 ##### **Draw a Card**
 As soon as the player presses on the `DrawButton`, it is checked whether the maximum number of cards is exceeded or not.
 If this is not the case, then the `PickRandCard()` method is called.
 This takes an array of [cards](#Card) and randomly picks one.
 This card is then returned.
 The linked card object of the returned [card](#Card) will then instantiated in first free `place` object.